Coast of Manado - North Sulawesi

 Molas wreck - [3]

 This German 60m steel-hulled merchant ship sunk on 22 February 1942.
+It was discovered in 1980 by Loky Herlambang of NDC dive-resort.

 The wreck is situated in front of Molas beach that clarifies the name given to it.
 The wreck is lying